 echo "PYTHON_PROJECT=true" >> "$CLAUDE_ENV_FILE"

 Security questions are increasingly common as companies deploy AI tools with real system access.
-These questions separate developers who've thought about implications from those who haven't.
+These questions test awareness of implications.

 {